camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 ## Ingress Controllers

-Ingress resources require the cluster to have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) running.
-There are many options for configuring your ingress controller.
-If you are using a cloud provider such as AWS or GCP, we recommend you use follow their ingress setup guides if an ingress controller is not already pre-installed.
+Ingress resources require the cluster to have an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) running.
+There are many options for configuring your Ingress Controller.
+If you are using a cloud provider such as AWS or GCP, we recommend you follow their Ingress setup guides if an Ingress Controller is not already pre-installed.

 ### Example local configuration

-An ingress controller is required when working a local Camunda Platform 8 installation also.
-Here is a simple ingress controller configuration using the [nginx ingress controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/):
+An Ingress Controller is also required when working a local Camunda Platform 8 installation.
+Take a look at an Ingress Controller configuration using the [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/):

 ```yaml
 # nginx_ingress_values.yml